jlucaspains/sharp-cert-manager/readme.md

 # sharp-cert-checker
 This project aims to provide a simple tool to monitor certificate validity.
-It is composed of a golang backend API built using [Fiber](https://gofiber.io/) and a frontend build using [Svelte](https://svelte.dev/).
+It is composed of a golang backend API built using GO http server and [Gorilla Mux](https://github.com/gorilla/mux) and a frontend build using [Svelte](https://svelte.dev/).

 ![Demo image](/docs/demo.jpeg)